 He and his wife, Cheryl, reside in Atlanta with their daughter, Maci, and son, Rylan.

-Wade Flaherty is in his second season as an Assistant Coach after spending seven seasons with the Winnipeg Jets as Goaltending Coach.
+Wade Flaherty is in his fifth season as an Assistant Coach after spending seven seasons with the Winnipeg Jets as Goaltending Coach.

 Flaherty, 51, came to Winnipeg following three seasons with the Chicago Blackhawks as Developmental Goaltending Coach where he worked with Stanley Cup winners Antti Niemi and Corey Crawford.
 He was instrumental in helping Connor Hellebuyck post a franchise record 44-win season in 2017-18.